awused/aw-fm/README.md

 It is a simple file manager designed to be fast and efficient at doing what I actually do.

-As of writing this the project is less than two weeks old.
-It's probably completely unusable for anyone yet.
-Some documentation may not be in-date yet.
+There are many rough edges but as of writing this, it's less than four weeks old and just barely usable now that custom actions have been implemented.
+Expect many rough edges.

 ## Features